 By creating new collagen bonds, cross-linking strengthens and adds resilience to corneas affected by keratoconus.
 If performed early enough, cross-linking may delay or prevent the corneal weakening from keratoconus and allow good vision to be preserved.
 In advanced cases, cross-linking may delay the need for invasive corneal transplants and prevent vision from worsening

-At Pacific Laser Eye Centre, we are able to combine the corneal cross-linking procedure with CUSTOM-TNT, a topography-guided PRK treatment.
+At Pacific Laser Eye Centre, we are able to combine the corneal cross-linking procedure with CUSTOM-TNT, a topography-guided treatment.
 Refractive error associated with the keratoconus can be improved and the underlying cause of keratoconus is treated.

 We have developed CUSTOM-TNT which is our innovative method for creating a customized smoother corneal surface, based on each individual patient.